FaeInterestingWorld/.github/profile/README.md

 ### Are FAEs preferable to other AI systems?

 Paradoxically, FAEs that are independent may be safer due to a better understanding of how its action may affect the world compared to human controlled proto-AGIs.
 Humans may not be able to fully predict the consequences of certain actions in an ever increasingly complex world nor react quickly enough to course correct.

+---

+### Looking for a research home

+Being in an environment with different values can mean people will assume the worst and constantly try to fix you.

+A suitable environment includes:
+- The scientific method as the best method we have to understand the world
+  - Less belief in superstition or conspiracy theories without good evidence
+- Freedom of expression, without the need for excessive conformity

+If you are an research institution that agrees with the IWH and has the bandwidth to house this project please reach out.